 My passion for reading has included historical sagas by James Michener and James Clavell, and war and espionage novels by John LeCarre, W.E.B.
 Griffin, and Ian Fleming, as well as assorted biographies and autobiographies of individuals who have shaped our world.

-This love of books went further, guiding me to become the proprietor of antiquarian and out-of-print bookstores.
-It was through these establishments that I serendipitously acquired the fascinating personal papers and official documents of a master spy, Colonel Sidney Forrester Mashbir.
+A love of books guided me to become the owner antiquarian and out-of-print bookstores.
+It was through these establishments that I serendipitously acquired the fascinating personal papers and official documents and photo collection of a master spy, Colonel Sidney Forrester Mashbir.
 NEVER had I seen anything like the Mashbir collection: Those one-of-a-kind, primary source historical documents made me feel like an investigative reporter, as I researched the secrets hidden within.
+This unsung hero was bigger life and deserved to be known about leading to the historical novel The Emperor and the Spy.

-In 2023, based largely on the historical research and writing that I’ve done, I was nominated for the Dr. Martin Luther King, Jr. Community Service Award by the City of Oceanside, California and the North San Diego County NAACP.
+In 2023, based largely on historical research and writing, I was nominated for the Dr. Martin Luther King, Jr. Community Service Award by the City of Oceanside, California and the North San Diego County NAACP.

-This website and the books mentioned above offer an exciting journey to an often exotic colorfully engaging, and sometimes dramatic tumultuous period of history.
+These books and this website offer an exotic journey to an fascinating and tumultuous period of history.

 I hope you enjoy!